Cosmology from a non-physical standpoint: an algebraic analysis: The system of the observer and the observed

 In dealing with STA, one chooses grade-1 elements $\gamma_\mu$ with $\mu =0,1,2,3$ (i.e., members of $\mathbb{R}^{1,3}$) such that $\gamma_\mu\gamma_\nu = -\gamma_\nu\gamma_\mu$ for $\mu\ne \nu$, where $\gamma_0^2 =1$ and $\gamma_i^2=-1$ for $i=1,2,3$.
 These conditions specify that $\{\gamma_\mu\}$ is an orthonormal basis for $\mathbb{R}^{1,3}$, due to the Geometric Algebra feature that the symmetric component of the (geometric) product of grade-1 elements is their inner product in $\mathbb{R}^{1,3}$ - so that the inner product of any two of the particular grade-1 elements above is $ \frac{\gamma_\mu\gamma_\nu+\gamma_\nu\gamma_\mu}{2} = \pm \delta_{\mu\nu}$.
 A grade-1 element of STA is notated as, e.g., $a = a^\mu \gamma_\mu$, and we will use the boldface font to represent elements spanned by $\gamma_1,\gamma_2,\gamma_3$, i.e., ${\bf a} = a^i \gamma_i$, where the repeated index summation convention is understood in both cases.

 The product of grade-1 elements is the so-called geometric product, where $\langle \cdot,\cdot\rangle$ is the Minkowski inner product.
-By definition, $\langle a,b\rangle$ is invariant under a Lorentz transformation, but $a\wedge b$ is not Lorentz invariant - despite this being a useful environment in which to frame relativistic physics.
+That is, STA is the Geometric Algebra such that $\langle a,b\rangle$ is invariant under a Lorentz transformation.
+But $a\wedge b$ is {\it not} Lorentz invariant - despite STA being a useful environment in which to frame relativistic physics.
 This ``anomaly" resolves due to the fact that the antisymmetric wedge product $\wedge$ {\it does} have relativistic significance in expression of the invariant 4-volume, i.e., in the realm of pseudoscalars.

-In the nomenclature of \cite{hestenes:2003}, the STA element $\gamma_0$ is the ``observer", and one then has the so-called ``spacetime split" determined by the members of $P \equiv \{p\gamma_0: p\in \mathbb{R}^{1,3}\}$.
+In the nomenclature of \cite{hestenes:2003}, the STA element $\gamma_0$ is the ``observer", and one then has the so-called ``spacetime split" determined by the members of \mbox{$P \equiv \{p\gamma_0: p\in \mathbb{R}^{1,3}\}$}.
 As a vector space, $P$ is isomorphic to the inner product space on $\mathbb{R}\oplus\mathbb{R}^{3,0}$ as derived from either the Spin Factor Jordan Algebra via (\ref{12/24/18.1}), or the algebra with product (\ref{6/29/21.1}), since $\{\gamma_i\gamma_0\}$ is an orthonormal basis for $\mathbb{R}^{3,0}$.
 That is, using $\gamma_\mu\gamma_\nu = -\gamma_\nu\gamma_\mu$ for $\mu\ne\nu$, and associativity of the geometric product, we obtain where the parenthetical expression on the right-hand-side is the given inner product of basis elements on $\mathbb{R}^{0,3}\subset \mathbb{R}^{1,3}$.
 Indeed, $\{\gamma_i\gamma_0\}$ generates the even subalgebra of STA, whose space of grade-1 elements is isomorphic to $\mathbb{R}^{3,0}$ - due to the negative sign attached to the parenthetical (ultimately, inner product) expression on the right-hand-side of (\ref{7/4/21.1}).